 Item Description Use user mapping using LDAP.
 Select this option when you want user mapping to use LDAP.
 If you select this option, specify the items from LDAP server name to Allocate manually .
 Ask the LDAP server administrator for the information necessary to specify the values.
 LDAP server name Specify the IP address or the host name of the LDAP server to be used for user mapping (the IP address is recommended).
 LDAP server port number Specify an LDAP server port number in the range from 1 to 65535.
 Specification of this item is optional.
-LDAP server root DN Specify the identification name of the LDAP server root by using a distinguished name, as in the following example: dc=hitachi,dc=co,dc=jp LDAP user map DN Specify, by using a distinguished name, the identification name for which you want to add a user mapping account of the LDAP server.
+LDAP server root DN Specify the identification name of the LDAP server root by using a distinguished name, as in the following example: dc=hitachi, dc=co, dc=jp LDAP user map DN Specify, by using a distinguished name, the identification name for which you want to add a user mapping account of the LDAP server.
 Specify only the relative DN from LDAP server root DN , as in the following example:

 Item Description ted.
-If you omit this item, the user ored in the DN specified in LDAP LDAP administrator DN Specify the identification name of the LDAP server administrator by using a distinguished name.
-Specify only the relative DN from LDAP server root DN , as in the following example: cn=Administrator LDAP administrator password Specify the LDAP administrator password.
+If you omit this item, the user ored in the DN specified in LDAP LDAP administrator DN administrator by using ion name of the LDAP server g a distinguished name.
+Specify only the P server root DN , as in the following LDAP administrator password Specify the LDAP administrator password.
 Allocate automatically Select this to allocate user IDs and group IDs automatically.
 Range of UIDs# Specify a range of user IDs within the range from 70000 to 2147483147.
 Specify the minimum value in the left text box and the maximum value in the right text box.
 Range of GIDs# Specify a range of group IDs within the range from 70000 to 2147483147.
 Specify the minimum value in the left text box and the maximum value in the right text box.
-Allocate manually Select this to allocate user IDs and group IDs manually.
-Use IDs from 200 to 2147483147 for user IDs and group IDs that you register on the LDAP server.
+Allocate manually user IDs and group IDs manually.
+2147483147 for user IDs and group IDs ne LDAP server.